rishavs/fea/README.md

 - literate.
 Everything is a comment.
   Except the bits which are in the markdown code tags

+ - each file is a package. see ES6 imports/exports for how modules should behave

 - extremely small. all syntax "should fit on a postcard"